-In other words, the gradient norms are accumulated into a histogram $H(c_u, c_x, b_i)$ where we collect
+In other words, the gradient norms are accumulated into a histogram11 $H(c_y, c_x, b_i)$ where we collect

-- the y and x-positions into cells, indexed by $(c_y, c_x)$ , and - the orientations into the former intervals for each cell, indexed by bi.
+- the y and x-positions into cells, indexed by (c_y, c_x) , and - the orientations into the former intervals for each cell, indexed by b_i.

-More precisley, for a gradient norm $\|\nabla{y,x}\|$ and direction $\phi \in [-\pi, \pi]$ at position (y,x) we consider the interval whose center is below or equal to and the interval whose center is above $\hat{\phi}$ (wrapping around), as well as preceding and succeding cells in y- and x-direction in the same fashion, i.e. with respect to their center (out of bound cells are ignored).
+More precisely, for a gradient norm $\|\nabla{y,x}\|$ and direction $\phi \in [-\pi, \pi]$ at position (y, x) we consider the interval whose center is below or equal to and the interval whose center is above $\hat{\phi}$ (wrapping around), as well as preceding and succeding cells in y- and x-direction in the same fashion, i.e., with respect to their center12 (out of bound cells are ignored).
 The gradient norms $H(c_y, c_x, b_i)$ for those neighbors are then updated by adding a fraction of the gradient norm at position (y, x).
 The fraction for each $H(c_y, c_x, b_i)$ is defined by the coefficients of a convex combination whose terms can be found in algorithm 3.3.

-$$\hat{\phi} \coloneqq \phi \mod \alpha$$ ,
+$$\hat{\phi} := \phi \mod \alpha$$ ,

 Task 3.7.
-Test the HOG features for the dataset.
+(Optional bonus task) Test the HOG features for the dataset.

-- a) Implement algorithm 3.3 either yourself in Python, or build a Python binding to the provided C++ implementation. - b) Repeat the experiment from task 3.6 for 25 values of q between 10 and 360 but use the HOG features as input for the PCA instead.
+- a) Implement algorithm 3.3 either yourself in Python, or build a Python binding to the provided C++ implementation. - b) Repeat the experiment from task 3.6 for values of q between 10 and 200 in steps of 5 but use the HOG features as input for the PCA instead.

 Be aware that task 3.7 is expected to be challenging.
 If you want to implement algorithm 3.3 in Python you should try to avoid stating the loops over all pixels as Python loops.
-Instead, a suitable NumPy routine should be used.
-This means the algorithm as stated here should not be implemented in a straightforward way with NumPy.
-A way to use
+Instead, a suitable NUMPY routine should be used.
+This means the algorithm as stated here should not be implemented in a straightforward way with NUMPY.
+A way to use NUMPY more efficiently is to compute all inner variables (f_x , $c{x,prec}$, ...) as matrices containing the results for all pixels.
+Then, each update of the histogram can be done cell-wise, here scipy.ndimage.sum could be handy.
+To test your implementation values for intermediate steps of the algorithm are available (for a single layer), see the notebook for details.

-The histogram was introduced by Karl Pearson, the inventor of PCA [9].
+11 The histogram was introduced by Karl Pearson, the inventor of PCA [7].

-The NumPy routines np.digitze and np. arange can be useful for these steps.
+12 The NUMPY routines np.digitze and np.arange can be useful for these steps.